olavim/Minotaurus/docs/testing.md

 Remove | 23ms | 18072ms

 `Remove` is faster than `contains` because, after each operation, the queue is left with one less element.

+#### About benchmarking Runners

+Though benchmarking the different algorithms present in the implementations of `Runner` would seem like a reasonable thing to do, I have not done so since the running time of those implementations is not important.
+The goal of runners is to obtain as big of a score as possible as defined by the scenario being used.
+How much time a runner takes to determine its moves is unimportant, unless of course a scenario scores runners by the time they take to determine a move.

 ## How you can test it